gasduster99/sppComp/try1/try1_2.md

 Among the largest structural changes improving from the Bayesian methodology in Shelton et. al. (2012) is the recognition of overdispersion in port sampling data.
-In the absence of highly predictive covariariates, modeling overdispersion in port sampling data remains an important modeling consideration.
+In the absence of highly predictive covariates, modeling overdispersion in port sampling data remains an important modeling consideration.
 Moving forward, modeling decisions will require a careful consideration of predictive accuracy and bias/variance trade-off, so as to tease better and